thompete/ConferenceService/README.md

 # Conference Service

-A REST API that allows users to book places for conference lectures made in Spring Boot framework.
+A REST API that allows users to book places for conference lectures.
+Made with Spring Boot framework.

 ### Running: